Diploma in Safeguarding of Minors

 - institutional culture

-- Students critically assess theological convictions and interpretations that contribute to abuse or help prevent it.
+- Students critically assess theological and organizational convictions and interpretations of power, roles, and responsibilities that contribute to abuse or help prevent it by reflecting on:

 - Preventive measures (2 weeks)